wolph/sphinx-pypi-upload/README.rst

 documentation to the `Python Package Index`_ (PyPI) at the dedicated URL packages.python.org.
 It was forked from the similarly named `script`_ from Jannis Leidel.

-Uploading of documentation to PyPI has been `disabled`_, so this package cannot be used with PyPI itself anymore.

 Homepage: https://github.com/WoLpH/sphinx-pypi-upload